 Except for close members of my family, I wouldn’t expect this subsection of my blog to generate significant interest.
 I’ve placed it on this separate page as a time capsule glimpse of my Stricker Family.
-Click on the frame (in the center where “Read Now” appears when you roll your cursor over it) to see the slides full size.
+Click on the image below and the flipbook will open in a separate page.

 For anyone whose blood type is also Stricker, I hope you’ll be blessed by this snapshot of the Stricker folks I know and love.